springfall2008/batpred/docs/apps-yaml.md

 - **discharge_start_time** - GivTCP scheduled discharge slot_1 start time
 - **discharge_end_time** - GivTCP scheduled discharge slot_1 end time

-If you are using REST control the above GivTCP configuration items can be deleted or commented out of apps.yaml.
+If you are using REST control the above GivTCP configuration items can be deleted or commented out of `apps.yaml` (but see section below on [creating the battery charge power curve](#workarounds)).

 ## Solcast Solar Forecast